CABISAM Training Program

 CABISAM TRAINING DAY 2018

-On January 20, 2018, members of CABISAM Cohort 2, which include 33 students from the LUC School of Social Work, Stritch School of Medicine and the Marcella Neihoff School of Nursing, will participate in the CABISAM Training Day at the Water Tower Campus.
+On January 20, 2018, members of CABISAM Cohort 2, including thirty-three students from the LUC School of Social Work, Stritch School of Medicine and the Marcella Neihoff School of Nursing, participated in the CABISAM Training Day at the Water Tower Campus.

-The students train in inter-professional teams and work collaboratively throughout the entire CABISAM program.
-Students will be introduced to the SBIRT@LUC Training Program, the SBIRT model, motivational interviewing (MI) and brief negotiated interview (BNI).
-Jenna Theilgaard, MSW, a LUC/SSW alumna and member of CABISAM Cohort 1 will provide information regarding the language, symptoms, and effects of drugs and alcohol.
+The students trained in inter-professional teams and worked collaboratively throughout the entire CABISAM program as they were introduced to various components of the SBIRT@LUC Training Program, the SBIRT model, motivational interviewing (MI) and brief negotiated interview (BNI).
+Jenna Theilgaard, MSW, a LUC/SSW alumna and member of CABISAM Cohort 1 provided information regarding the language, symptoms, and effects of alcohol and drug use.

 Dr. Lyle Cooper, PhD, Assistant Professor in the Department of Family & Community Medicine at Meharry Medical College, in Nashville, Tennessee has worked in the field of substance abuse and/or co-occurring mental health disorders since 1997.
-Dr. Cooper will join the training day and present information about opioids, MI, unique settings, and his experiences.
-He is an active researcher and provides technical support and assistance to SAMSHA grant recipients.
+Dr. Cooper presented information about opioids, MI, unique settings, and his experiences.
+He is an active researcher and provides technical support and assistance to SAMSHA grant recipients across the U.S.

-An inter-professional panel of CABISAM Cohort 1 alumni, along with faculty from the three schools will discuss the inter-professional benefits of SBIRT, MI and BNI and share their experiences.
-CABISAM students will have the opportunity to practice their SBIRT/MI/BNI skills with simulated patients and will process their experiences.
-The training day offers CABSIAM students an opportunity to establish inter-professional relationships, learn and practice SBIRT/MI/BNI skills and prepare for CABISAM practice site experiences.
+An inter-professional panel of CABISAM Cohort 1 alumni, along with faculty from the three schools discussed the inter-professional benefits of SBIRT, MI and BNI.
+CABISAM students also had the opportunity to practice their SBIRT/MI/BNI skills with simulated patients and process their successes and challenges.
+The training day offers CABSIAM students an opportunity to establish inter-professional relationships, learn and practice SBIRT/MI/BNI skills and ultimately prepare for CABISAM practice site experiences.

 Below are photos from the first CABISAM Training Day with Cohort 1 that took place on February 25, 2017.